Lincoln

 • Three bedroom, two-bathroom

-Lincoln begins as the type of infill opportunity that SB 9 was intended to reveal: an existing residential parcel with enough land area to support a second independent homesite.
-Under an ideal SB 9 scenario, the project could have pursued a ministerial urban lot split and created a new parcel for an additional primary residence.
+Lincoln began with the logic of an SB 9 lot split: an existing residential parcel with enough land to support a second independent homesite.
+Under different site conditions, the project may have been eligible for a ministerial urban lot split and a new single-family home.

 Rose Plan